naltun/dnt/README.md

-# dnt (deno networking tools)
+# dnt (D networking tools)

-Networking utilities written with Deno.
+`dnt` is a collection of lightweight networking utilities.

 # LICENSE